 To exercise your rights, we must verify your identity.
 As a principle, this justification can be made “by any means”.
 Thus, it is not necessary to attach a photocopy of an identity document when exercising a right as long as the identity of the person is sufficiently established.

 However, if the data controller has a “reasonable doubt” about the applicant’s identity, you may be asked to attach any other document proving your identity, such as, if necessary, a photocopy of your identity card.
 Such request for additional information will be made without undue delay and, at last, within one month from the submission of the request by the user.

-Odigo™ has implemented appropriate technical and organizational measures to ensure an adequate level of security regarding the risk incurred and to protect your Personal data against unauthorized access, disclosure, alteration or destruction.
+Odigo™ has implemented appropriate technical and organisational measures to ensure an adequate level of security regarding the risk incurred and to protect your Personal data against unauthorised access, disclosure, alteration or destruction.